When your business is growing, you want to do everything in your power to keep it moving forward. Often times, this means running on a shoestring.

 “QuickBooks is really only meant to get you to a million dollar in sales, and we blew past that.”

-“We were always projecting five years, here’s where we want to be.
-We never thought about the back-end and the software part of it.
-And the best advice I can tell anyone would be to put that into your planning because we should have been there a couple years ago.”
+“We were always projecting five years, here’s where we want to be, but we never thought about the back-end and the software part of it.
+And the best advice I can tell anyone would be to put that into your planning because we should have been there with NetSuite a couple years ago.”

 A wholesale distributor of heat transfer materials in the textile industry, Heat Transfer Warehouse needed a solution that would be able to manage their supply chain, vendors, and inventory effectively.
 They turned to our team for help.
 We implemented NetSuite, and planned strategically to minimize any impact during cut-over.
 Since going live, they’ve been able to streamline their order process and reduce their inventory by 20% through efficiencies alone.

 “It’s the last thing you think about.
-I’ve built companies before, and it’s always the last thing you think about.
-You think ‘This is working, who cares.’
-But we should have thought about ‘Do we need software that’s going to create efficiencies and make us better.’
-And we should have had that in our strategic planning.”
+You think ‘This is working, who cares?’
+But we should have thought about ‘Do we need software that’s going to create efficiencies and make us better,’ and we should have had that in our strategic planning.”